 Divorce on the ground of fault

-Fault-based divorce (divorce pour faute) generally relates to marriages where there have been incidences of desertion, adultery, repeated harassment of a spouse, or violence towards a spouse or children.
-It is important to bear in mind that the victim of the fault will not necessarily be awarded a higher compensatory allowance (une prestation compensatoire).
-However, the judge assigned to the case may order the guilty party to pay damages to their spouse as compensation for the suffering caused.
-The main difficulty encountered in this type of divorce is providing enough evidence of the grievances raised against a spouse, and it is important to bear in mind that the law prevents children from testifying in favour or against one of their parents.
+The main difficulty encountered in this type of divorce is providing enough evidence of the grievances raised against a spouse.
+The law prevents children from testifying in favour or against one of their parents.
 It is also worth mentioning that spouses are allowed to request that the reasons for the divorce are not shown in the divorce decree.
 This type of divorce is often very difficult to endure for the spouses as it fuels the conflicts between them for the entire duration of the proceedings and sometimes longer.
-However, this may be the only option if no amicable agreement can be reached between the parties.

 What are the steps?